New England Patriots send plane to China, get 1.2 million N95 masks for Massachusetts: reports

 The New England Patriots answered the calls for help as Massachusetts became the latest state to struggle with supply shortages amid the coronavirus pandemic.

 Patriots team owner Robert Kraft sent the organization’s private plane to China to pick up much-needed protective equipment for medical workers in the state, according to multiple reports.
-The plane landed at Logan Airport on Thursday and was greeted by Gov. Charlie Baker.
+The plane is set to land at Logan Airport on Thursday and be greeted by Gov. Charlie Baker.

 ELI MANNING SENDS MESSAGE TO HEALTH CARE WORKERS AT NEW YORK HOSPITAL AMID CORONAVIRUS PANDEMIC